timescale/docs/timescaledb/contribute-to-docs.md

 To make larger changes to the documentation, follow the instructions in our [Contributors' Guide][contributors].

-For technical details about the repository, including understanding how the repository is organized, and the various markup and formattign conventions, see the [README][readme].
+For technical details about the repository, including understanding how the repository is organized, and the various markup and formatting conventions, see the [README][readme].

 Before we accept any contributions, Timescale contributors need to sign the Contributor License Agreement (CLA).
 By signing a CLA, we  can ensure that the